-This course offers individualized instruction to meet a student's need in the areas of reading comprehension, reading fluency, vocabulary development, written expression, and grammar.
-This class mirrors skills and concepts taught in English 10.
+This course offers individualized instruction to meet a student's need in the areas of reading comprehension, reading fluency, vocabulary development, written expression, and grammar. .
+This course is aligned with state standards for English 10.
 Services directed as indicated by IEP.